sarat1kyan/MoonLit/README.md

 ## ⚙️ **Manual Configuration**

-All MoonLit configurations are save in
+All MoonLit configurations are saved in

 	config.json

 After installation, you can manually configure MoonLit by editing the config.json file if needed

-💡 Ensure correct values before running the program!
+💡 Ensure to check and correct values before running the program!

 ## 🚀 **Running MoonLit**